camunda/docker-camunda-bpm-platform/README.md

 ### Rest-API

 The Camunda Rest-API is accessible through: http://localhost:8080/engine-rest

+In addition, the Rest-API documentation is available in interactive form at http://localhost:8081/docs where you can make live calls to the REST API to the running instance of Camunda BPM.

 See the [Rest-API](https://docs.camunda.org/manual/latest/reference/rest/)
 documentation for more details on how to use it.